 To confirm that we had not inadvertently discarded nuclear recoils in the fiducial volume, the DRIFT collaboration took 45.4 days of unshielded data and found 14 events, consistent with recoils generated by ambient neutrons being emitted from the walls of the underground lab and interacting in the gas [25].

-A recent unpublished analysis, shows no events in ~150 days, increasing our limit by approximately a factor of three from that shown in Figure 3.
+A recent unpublished analysis of additional shielded data, shows no events in ~150 days, increasing our limit by approximately a factor of three from that shown in Figure 3.